SystemsApproach/ops/arch.rst

        potentially thousands of such logical clusters.
-And as we'll see in a later chapter, even an ACE edge site sometimes hosts more than one Kubernetes cluster (e.g., one running production services and one used for development and testing of new services).
+And as we'll see in a later chapter, even an ACE edge site sometimes hosts more than one Kubernetes cluster (e.g., one running production services and one used for trial deployments of new services).

 2.3 Control and Management
 --------------------------